Fidelity Investments Canada ULC Announces Estimated Special Distributions for Terminating ETFs

 Fidelity Investments Canada ULC Announces Estimated Special Distributions for Terminating ETFs Français

+The Fidelity ETFs will be de-listed from the Toronto Stock Exchange or Cboe Canada Inc., as the case may be, at Fidelity's request, and terminate at the close of business on September 6, 2024.
+The tax-deferred merger involving the continuing fund, Fidelity Global Small Cap Opportunities Fund, will be implemented on September 6, 2024.

-Please note that these are estimated amounts only, as of August 23th, 2024 and reflect forward-looking information, which means the estimates may change.
+Please note that these are estimated amounts only, as of August 23, 2024 for the Fidelity ETFs and as of August 30, 2024 for the ETF Series of Fidelity Global Small Cap Opportunities Fund, and reflect forward-looking information, which means the estimates may change.

 We expect to announce the final special reinvested distribution amounts on or about September 9, 2024.